Digital Nomad Life in Zandvoort, The Netherlands

 What residency documents or visas did I need if I will be in Zandvoort for a while?

 "If you are planning to stay in Zandvoort for a short period (up to 90 days), you may need a Schengen visa depending on your nationality.
 This visa allows you to travel freely within the Schengen area, which includes the Netherlands.
 If you are planning to stay for a longer period (more than 90 days), you will need to apply for a long-stay visa (MVV) and a residence permit.
 The MVV allows you to enter the Netherlands and the residence permit allows you to stay in the country.
 The type of residence permit you need depends on the purpose of your stay.
 For example, if you are coming to work, you will need a work permit and a residence permit for work.
 If you are coming to study, you will need a residence permit for study.
 You will also need to register with the local municipality in Zandvoort once you arrive.
 They will require proof of your identity and your address in Zandvoort.
-Please note that the exact documents you need may vary depending on your personal circumstances, so it's always a good idea to check with the Dutch embassy or consulate in your home country," remarked one member in Zandvoort.
+Please note that the exact documents you need may vary depending on your personal circumstances, so it's always a good idea to check with the Dutch embassy or consulate in your home country," explained one expat living in Zandvoort, The Netherlands.

 Get Quote